Bangkok To Chiang Mai train, plane, bus and taxi complete guide

 How much is the Bangkok bus to Chiang Mai?
 The coach ride cost you around 636.02 Baht ($20).
 Which is not expensive considering how far the journey is.
 Remember to save $5 for snacks on the bus ride.

 This is another option for you – a taxi to Chiang Mai from Bangkok.
-This is definitely your cheapest option, but you may prefer a taxi to a bus ride.
+This is definitely your cheapest option and you may prefer a taxi to a bus ride.
+However, taxi rides in Thailand are not great if you struggle with car sickness.
+The taxi drivers can sometimes drive fast and even though there is air-con, it does sometimes get very warm in there!

 Where to stay in Chiang Mai?